 I asked how his firm handles prospective clients who want to negotiate lower fees.
 His reply surprised me.
 He explained that they have three tiers of service, gold, silver and bronze.

-His firm developed this three tier system after working on some engagements for months, and ultimately losing them to other firms in their area who offered M&A services at lower fees.
+His firm developed this three tier system after working with some prospective clients for months, and then ultimately losing them to other firms who offered M&A services at lower fees.

 He went on to describe their fees for each tier: